jeromefellus-sekoia/meshroom/docs/tutorial.md

 ### 6. Meshroom publish

-Finally, you may want to publicly release and share your mesh, and perhaps even contribute your developed integrations to the products official integrations catalog.
+Finally, you may want to publicly release and share your mesh, and perhaps even contribute your developed integrations to the vendor's official integrations catalog.

 The first stage is to simply **commit** your git-backed meshroom project.
 By pushing it to github, every products, integrations and mesh definitions are versioned and pullable by your colleagues.
-They will be able to instanciate the mesh on a different information system as long as they run `meshroom configure ...` to adapt the settings and secrets to their own environment.
+They will be able to instantiate the mesh on a different information system as long as they run `meshroom configure ...` to adapt the settings and secrets to their own environment.
 Of course, because secrets are stored in a GPG-encrypted file, you may also share it with colleagues using their GPG key, as you would do with a vault or secrets bundle sharing utility.

-The second stage is to promote your integration as public contributinos to the vendor's official catalog.
+The second stage is to promote your integration as public contributions to the vendor's official catalog.
 For that matter, the vendor must have defined suitable `@publish` hooks for the topics of interest, so that the integration is turned into a valid package for uploading.
-In this tutorial, we know that Sekoia vendor has defined a `@publish` hook for triggers, that publish individual triggers as standalone sekoia.io playbook modules for use in their playbook automation workflows.
+In this tutorial, we know that Sekoia vendor has defined a `@publish` hook for triggers, that publishes individual triggers as standalone sekoia.io playbook modules for use in their playbook automation workflows.
 Simply call

 ```bash
 meshroom publish sekoia myedr search_threats
 ```
+and you should get a Github PR to [https://github.com/SEKOIA-IO/automation-library](https://github.com/SEKOIA-IO/automation-library) ready for review by Sekoia.io's integrators.

-By the way, you can also trigger the trigger from command line via
+By the way, you can also play the trigger from command line via
 ```bash
 meshroom trigger mysekoia myedr search_threats -p <param>=<value> ...
 ```
-to test the trigger/executor plugged relationship, as long as the vendor has defined a `@trigger` hook for the topic (or a generic one of course, which is the case for sekoia.io playbook actions).
+to test the trigger/executor relationship, as long as the vendor has defined a `@trigger` hook for the topic (or a generic one of course, which is the case for sekoia.io playbook actions).

 ### 7. Participate into building a community-driven global capability graph

 Naturally, it would be sad if your integration work remains under your sole ownership.

 Sharing with friends and colleague is something, but contributing to the global capability graph hosted at github.com/oxa/TODO would make everyone so happy !

 Thank you in advance and happy meshrooming ! 👋